 - Painful erection that does not go away

 If you notice any of the above symptoms, immediately call the prescribing doctor.
 They may tell you to go to the hospital.

 Trazodone can assist people who have been diagnosed with depression, but it has its pros and cons.

-Should you decide to quit taking trazodone, do not to try to stop using on your own.
+Should you decide to quit taking trazodone, do not try to stop using it on your own.
 Consult with your physician first and work together to find a better medication.